 The system for measuring students' academic progress serves three purposes: (1) to inform the student that his/her grade point average is so low that graduation within a reasonable time is in doubt; (2) to motivate the student to intensify effort and improve performance; (3) to encourage the student to seek guidance (which may include a reassessment of attitudes, goals, and objectives).
-Students are in good standing if their grade point average falls within the acceptable range, indicated in the chart below, for the number of hours attempted at South Georgia State College and transferred in.
+Students are in good standing if their grade point average falls within the acceptable range, indicated in the chart below, for the number of hours attempted at South Georgia College.

-Credit Hours Attempted Minimum Cumulative Grade Point Average Required
+Credit Hours Minimum Cumulative

+Attempted Grade Point Average Required

-0-9.99 hours No minimum
+0-9.99 No minimum

 10-15.99 hours 1.7

 16-30.99 hours 1.8

 31-45.99 hours 1.9

 46 or more hrs.
 2.0